tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

         "direction": "out"
         }
     ```
-    The bindings should now look like this
+    The bindings should now look like this:
     ```
         {
         "bindings": [